KINGSABRI/bigip2ip/README.md

 BigipIP
 ========
-Extracts the real IP from F5 cookies
+Extracts the real(Private) IP from F5 cookies

 How to use?